Mareike Albert

 This conference will take place at EMBL Heidelberg, with the option to attend virtually.

-The brain’s remarkable cellular diversity—encompassing hundreds of distinct neuronal and glial cell types—emerges from a single genome through sophisticated regulatory mechanisms.
-This EMBO Workshop brings together leaders in genomics, neuroscience, and epigenetics to advance our understanding of how the (epi)genome achieves this diversity, shaping brain function and behavior.
+The brain’s remarkable cellular diversity — encompassing hundreds of distinct neuronal and glial cell types — emerges from a single genome through sophisticated regulatory mechanisms.
+This EMBO Workshop brings together leaders in genomics, neuroscience, and epigenetics to advance our understanding of how the (epi)genome achieves this diversity, shaping brain function and behaviour.

 Recent technological breakthroughs in single-cell, spatial, and 3D genomics and epigenomics are revealing unprecedented insights into the molecular logic behind neural diversity as well as neuronal connectivity and function.
 But there is much we do not understand, especially when trying to link these molecular and cellular processes to higher brain functions such as memory and behavior, or to disrupted brain states in aging and disease.
 Progress in these directions will require studies in human cells with traditional and emerging model organisms, all of which will be featured in this workshop.